Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Hair loss treatments, delivered

-Working out your hair type and texture is an important part of discovering which styling products are best suited to your natural hair style.
-It’s also a key part of the process of working out how to care for your hair using products like shampoo and conditioner.
+Figuring out your hair type and texture is an important part of discovering which styling products are best suited to your natural hairstyle.

-Our guide to men’s hair care tips goes into more detail about how you can use these products to take care of your hair, whether you have hair that’s light in texture and straight, thick and curly or densely packed and coily.
+Our guide to men’s hair care tips goes into more detail about how you can use different products to take care of your hair, whether you have hair that’s light in texture and straight, thick and curly, or coily and coarse hair that needs some extra hydration.

 Not sure where to start?
 Our guide to the signs of balding covers early symptoms to look for, as well as your options for preventing thinning and maintaining a full, thick head of hair regardless of your specific hair type.